levi956/Cashir-Mobile-Engineer-Assessment/README.md

 ## Technical details
 - Cahir is built with Flutter, using the Dart programming language.
-- The major state management used is Streams.
+- The major state management used is Streams & RxDart.
 - The app intends to follows functional, object oriented and interface-based programming paradigms.